vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     > **Note**: When the Simulated Device application runs, it will first write some details about it's status to the console (terminal pane).

-1. Notice that the JSON output following the `Desired Twin Property Changed:` line contains the desired value for the `telemetryDelay` for the device.
+1. When the application starts, take a moment to review the output displayed to the Terminal.

-    You can scroll up in the terminal pane to review the output.
-It should be similar to the following:
+    You can scroll up in the terminal pane to review the output, which should be similar to the following:

     ```text
     ProvisioningClient AssignedHub: iot-az220-training-{your-id}.azure-devices.net; DeviceID: sensor-thl-1000